 Last Updated on

 Pregnancy is a time of transformation in a woman’s life.
 During pregnancy, a woman experiences several hormonal changes in her body that affect the quality and texture of her skin and hair.
 This article tells you how to care for your hair during pregnancy so that your hair looks shiny and healthy.

 A surge of pregnancy hormones is the primary cause of changes in the hair quality of moms-to-be.
-During pregnancy, some women may have thicker, shinier hair while others may experience hair fall and thin.
-There is a rise in the hormone oestrogen in the body of a pregnant woman.
-Oestrogen stimulates hair growth and makes the hair remain in a growing phase.
+During pregnancy, some women may have thicker, shinier hair while others may experience hair fall and hair thinning.
+During pregnancy, there is a rise in the levels of the oestrogen hormone, too, which stimulates hair growth and makes the hair remain in a growing phase.
 As a result, most women feel like they have thicker, more lustrous hair.
 After delivery, however, the oestrogen levels drop, and the hair that was in the growing phase moves into the resting phase, causing it to shed.
 Hence, most women experience increased hair fall post-delivery.